steven-chien/TSK-Interhouse-Quiz/README.md

 Enter the directory where the server exists.
 Start the server by issuing the command as root: python server.py.
 Make sure that port 80 is not occupied by other program(i.e. Apache).

-2. Database (redis)

-Enter the direction of the database server, Start the server by ./redis-server.
-Make sure the database dump file exists in the same folder.

-3. Buzzing system
+2. Buzzing system

 First make sure the Arduino is properly connected to the Raspbery Pi and powered.
 Execute the python program on Raspberry Pi and it will start waiting for connection.

-4. Quiz Server
+3. Quiz Server

 The Quiz Server should be started when all sub systems are running.
 Execute by ./quiz_server [IP addr of web server] [IP addr of the buzzing system(raspberry pi)].
 The quiz server communicates with the web server through port 8889 and buzzing server through 8888.

-5. User Control Panel
+4. User Control Panel

 The control panel is starting by inputting the IP address of quiz server.
 The default port of communication is 9000.